AnniePawl/React-Timer/TechnicalPlanning.md

   - In timer-view, allow display ofname, time, and start/stop button
   - Start/ stop button should change text when click for now
   - Display progress so far in browser
 6. Users should be able to start/stop the clock on their Timers
+    - Track delta time for each timer
+    - Create update action that updates time
+    - Insure reducers knows how ot properly handle update actionn
+    - Tell store to run update so view can display accurate time
 7. Style the app
 8. Allow Timers to persist